weirany/karting-cam/README.md

 # Karting-Cam ESP32 Project

-ESP32-CAM project that captures JPEG images and serves them via a web interface.
+ESP32-CAM project that captures 5 seconds of video as individual JPEG frames and serves files via a web interface.

 ## Setup